SantanderMetGroup/ansible-thredds-cluster/roles/jk-gateway/README.md

 Although this role does not define any dependencies in the `meta/` directory, it is supposed to be used on top of one of the `httpd` roles.
 It can also be used in top of an existing httpd installation that was previously carried out without any of the roles provided by this project, as it is the case of the ESGF scenario.

+## Role usage

+If you want to deploy the status worker, you have to declare the following variables:

+- `mod_jk_status_user`: User to login
+- `mod_jk_status_passwd`: Password to login

+If they are not declared, the `.htpasswd` file is not created.

 ## Variables

 These variables control the deployment of the reverse proxy based on the underlying httpd installation.
 Default values assume that httpd has been installed using one of the provided httpd roles or that httpd has been installed from system packages.